+Is it really normal with runny poop in a breastfed baby?
 My daughter is 8 weeks old and fully breastfed.
 Ever since she was born, her poop stays watery.
 Is this normal?
 There is no consistency in her stool.
-Once in a great while there is.
+Once in a great while, there is.

-Watery, Runny Stools Normal Or Not For Infant?
+Watery, Runny Poop Normal Or Not For Infant?

-What you describe is probably normal poop for a breastfed baby.
+What you describe is probably normal runny poop in a breastfed baby.
 Breast milk poop is usually yellow and quite runny.

 The poop may also be like mustard or yellow yogurt and has some texture in it, be curdled or seedy.
 It varies from child to child and over time.

 If your daughter is happy and follows her growth curves, everything is likely to be fine.
 But if your baby seems to be in pain, if there is mucus in the poop or she is not gaining weight, you might want to discuss it with a pediatrician.

 But then, when is runny poop in breastfed baby a sign that something is not right?

 Well, even if runny poop in breastfed babies is considered normal, there are, of course, situations when it is not.

 Diarrhea due to a stomach bug or a cold